mattbierner/js-hashtrie-benchmark/README.md

 ### Results
 [results](https://github.com/mattbierner/js-hashtrie-benchmark/wiki)

-hashtrie is fastest for puts and removes, and fast for gets.
+Mori's `hash_map` is slow for gets, especially as the size of the map increases, but really fast for updates even on large maps.

-HAMT is the fastest overall for gets, but slightly slower for puts and removes.
+hashtrie is fastest for gets, but ~2x slower than mori for updates.
+HAMT is the fastest overall for gets, but slightly slower than hashmap for puts and removes.

 persistent-hash-trie has some interesting features, like custom key compares and breaking walks, but is slower for puts, gets and single removes, being 5-10x